google-research/football/README.md

 reward, additional debug info) and optionally an AVI file with rendered episode.
 Picked episode trace can be played back later on using `replay.py` script.
 By default trace dumps are disabled to not occupy disk space.
-They are controlled by the following set of flags.
+They are controlled by the following set of flags:

 -  `dump_full_episodes` - should trace for each entire episode be recorded.
 -  `dump_scores` - should sampled traces for scores be recorded.
 -  `tracesdir` - directory in which trace dumps are saved.
 -  `write_video` - should video be recorded together with the trace.
-    If rendering is disabled (`render` config flag), video contains a simple episode animatoin.
+    If rendering is disabled (`render` config flag), video contains a simple episode animation.